What does it really take to get lean or reach your health and body composition goals?

 The leaner you get, the more challenging it becomes to get even leaner.
 You may need to adopt new habits you haven’t yet been practicing or dial in your current habits more precisely.

-Today, we’re going to outline the changes you will likely need to get you from where you currently are (let’s call that “Point A”) to where you want to end up (“Point B”).
+Today, we’ll outline the changes you will likely need to move from your current position (let’s call that “Point A”) to your desired destination (“Point B”).

 The A to B Model